wp-plugins/google-one/readme.txt

 = How can I deactivate the plugin? =

-In WordPress admin panel go to "Plugins", find the Google +1 and click "Deactivate".
+In WordPress admin panel, please go to "BWS Plugins", find the Google +1 and click "Deactivate".

 = How to adjust Google +1 Button position on the page =

-In WordPress admin panel go to "Settings", find the Google +1 settings page and choose one of the listed positions: Before, After, Before and After.
+In WordPress admin panel, please go to "BWS Plugins", find the Google +1 settings page and choose one of the listed positions: Before, After, Before and After.
 Then click "Save Changes".

 = How to add Google +1 Button with shortcode =